System design mapping for games

 What this systems layer adds

-- SystemLink™ keeps relationships visible and navigable.
+- SystemLink™ keeps relationships visible; graph and impact views support exploration.

 Entities